 It’s actually a HUGE topic and there’s no way, that I can cover it all in one blog post.

-But before I get into the most common lighting mistake, I have a little confession to make.
+But before I get into the most common lighting misconception, I have a little confession to make.

 Lighting is an area of design that I’m a little weak in and here is why.